Affordable Care Act Information

 Extended Coverage for Young Adults

-Most health carriers and employers providing dependent coverage to children are required to make coverage available to adult children up to age 26.
-This applies to adult children who do not have access to coverage from their own job and regardless of whether or not they are students, financially dependent on their parents, live with their parents or are married.
+Most health insurers and employers providing dependent coverage to children are required to make coverage available to adult children up to age 26.
+This applies to adult children who do not have access to coverage from their own job and regardless if they are students, financially dependent on their parents, live with their parents, or are married.

 Help for Small Business

 Some small businesses may qualify for a small business tax credit to help offset the costs of providing health insurance for employees.
-To be eligible for the credit in 2014, the small business would have to purchase coverage in the SHOP Marketplace.
-For more information, visit www.healthcare.gov/small-businesses.
+Small businesses may wish to contact a licensed health insurance agent or the Marketplace to assist with purchasing coverage from the SHOP Marketplace.

 Disclaimer - The information provided is only intended to be general summary information for the public.
 It is not intended to take the place of either the written law or regulations.
-If you have questions about whether a provision applies to your plan, contact your health carrier, plan administrator, employer or the Department of Insurance and Financial Services - HICAP (DIFS-HICAP@michigan.gov).
+If you have questions about whether a provision applies to your plan, contact your health insurer, plan administrator, employer, or the Department of Insurance and Financial Services - HICAP (DIFS-HICAP@michigan.gov).